Adult Classes

 WEDNESDAYS, 6:30 – 7:30 PM

 Learn basic guitar skills and build a foundation for playing all kinds of music, from country to blues to rock and roll.
-You’ll start with the CAGED system and simple scales and basic rhythms.
+You’ll start with the glory of G-C-D and simple scales and basic rhythms.
 Eventually you’ll work your way up to playing some simple solos.
 No guitar experience necessary.
 Please bring a guitar – visit Pendleton Music Co. for affordable instrument rentals.
 You can join in any time at a prorated rate.

 $50 MEMBERS/$55 NON-MEMBERS